Self-triggered Stabilization of Discrete-time Linear Systems with Quantized State Measurements: Introduction

 \section{Introduction}

-The subject of this paper is self-triggered control with quantized state measurements.
-Networked systems with quantized measurements and self-triggered control have been extensively studied in the past few decades.
+The subject of this note is self-triggered control with quantized state measurements.
+Quantized control and self-triggered control have been extensively studied in the past few decades.
 In both research areas, many methods have been developed for control with limited information about plant measurements.
 However, a synergy between quantized control and self-triggered control has not been studied sufficiently.
 It is our aim to combine these two research areas.
 In particular, we construct a self-triggering mechanism that determines sampling times for stabilization from quantized measurements of possibly spatially distributed sensors.

 Signal quantization is unavoidable for data transmission over digital communication channels.
-Coarse quantization may make networked control systems unstable.
+Coarse quantization may make feedback systems unstable.
 Moreover, asymptotic convergence to equilibrium points cannot be achieved by static finite-level quantizers in general.
-Time-varying quantizer for stabilization with finite data rates have been developed in \cite{Brockett2000,Liberzon2003}.
-This type of time-varying quantizers have been introduced for linear time-invariant systems and then has been extended to more general classes of systems such as nonlinear systems \cite{Liberzon2003Automatica, Liberzon2005}, switched linear systems \cite{Liberzon2014, Wakaiki2017TAC}, and systems under DoS attacks \cite{Wakaiki2020DoS}.
+Time-varying quantizers for stabilization with finite data rates have been developed in \cite{Brockett2000,Liberzon2003}.
+This class of time-varying quantizers has been introduced for linear time-invariant systems and then has been extended to more general classes of systems such as nonlinear systems \cite{Liberzon2003Automatica, Liberzon2005}, switched linear systems \cite{Liberzon2014, Wakaiki2017TAC}, and systems under DoS attacks \cite{Wakaiki2020DoS}.
 Instability due to quantization errors raises also a theoretical question of how coarse quantization is allowed without compromising the closed-loop stability.
 From this motivation, data-rate limitation for stabilization has been extensively investigated; see the surveys \cite{Nair2007, Ishii2012}.